rsmp-nordic/tlc_programming/fixed_time.md

 Running a fixed time program depends on regional, controller and intersection [configurations](configurations.md), which are defined outside the signal program.

-Specifiically, signal groups and the conflict matrix are defines in the intersection configurarion, not in the signal program.
+Specifically, signal groups and the conflict matrix are defines in the intersection configurarion, not in the signal program.

 Similary, regional settings like red-yellow time is defined in the regional/controller/intersection configuration, not in the signal program.